gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/clean_code.md

 Unfortunately, almost all `private static` functions of the prime generator have a side-effect because they change internal static class variables.
-Worse yet, because of the small and nested functions the side-effect is hidden in a non-obvious nested function call.
+Worse yet, some side-effects are hidden in nested functions making the code even harder to understand.

 [Command-Query Separation(CQS)](https://en.wikipedia.org/wiki/Command%E2%80%93query_separation)
 is highly recommended in the book and is a great way of writing